Shopify/web-configs/packages/babel-preset/README.md

 `boolean`, defaults to `false`.

-This option when `true` will enable the `@babel/plugin-transform-react-constant-elements` preset.
+This option when `true` will enable the `@babel/plugin-transform-react-constant-elements` plugin in production mode.

 [Documentation](https://babeljs.io/docs/en/babel-plugin-transform-react-constant-elements)